 - Ensure the switch is switched to “heat” as opposed to “off” or “cool.”

 - Make sure the program is showing the right day and time and is set to “run.”
 If you’re having problems getting out of the setting, set the temperature with the up/down arrows and holding the “hold” button.
-This will make the heating to start if thermostat scheduling is an issue.
+This will cause the furnace to start if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees hotter than the temperature of the room.